ranking-agent/strider/README.md

 This will start the requisite containers as well as the strider container.
 Changes made locally will update the container while running.

-You can also run tests and coverage reports withou the management script.
+You can also run tests and coverage reports without the management script.
 Check the `manage.py` file for instructions on how to do this.

 ### Profiler

 The local development environment also includes a built-in profiler for debugging performance issues.
 To use this, set `PROFILER=true` in a `.env` file in the root of the repository.
 Once the application is running the profiler will automatically be run on all incoming requests.
-To view profiles you can visit [localhost:5781/profiles](http://localhost:5781/profiles), which will give you a list of the captured profiles.
-These captured profiles can be used with the [snakeviz](https://jiffyclub.github.io/snakeviz/) utility to easily diagnose performance issues.
+We haven't found a great asynchronous python profiler, but the current "best" one is pyinstrument.
+When the profiler is enabled, a browser page will open after a query has completed that shows the profile.

 ## Testing